 There are two types of chargebacks: Fraud-related and service-related.
 But your bank might not know that.

-The first instance in which a chargeback is granted is fraud.
+The first instance in which a chargeback is granted is debit or credit card fraud.
 This is simple to prove and easy to understand.
 If you lose your credit card and someone picks it up and starts to make purchases, that’s fraud.
-You’re not responsible because you did not authorize the transactions.
+You’re not responsible because this is a case of an unauthorized transaction.
 You report the loss to the issuing bank and it will then credit your account.

-Another example of fraud is if you use your credit card to purchase a specific item that is not delivered as contracted.
+Another example of credit card fraud is if you use your credit card to purchase a specific item that is not delivered as contracted.
 Say, for example, you buy a new computer equipped online.
 You clearly specified its technical specifications.
 Then, after you accept delivery, you open the box and find it contains an inferior model.
 Or a used one.
 Or a toaster.
 You did not receive the item you authorized.
 You call the merchant but they deny sending you the inferior model.
 Or the used one.
 Or the toaster.
 They just won’t help.
 In such a case the merchant defrauded you.
-Your bank will readily agree that it should reverse the transaction.
+Your bank will readily acknowledge a credit card dispute and agree that it should reverse the transaction.
 You clearly deserve a chargeback.

 The second of the two instances in which a chargeback is justified is when a service is not provided as contracted.
-Generally, banks tend to find it more difficult to understand the justification for a chargeback when it’s service-related.
-After all, unlike a clear-cut case of fraud, you are not disputing that you authorized the purchase.
+Generally, f it is far more difficult to justify a chargeback when it’s service-related.
+After all, unlike a clear-cut case of credit card fraud, you are not disputing that you authorized the purchase.
 You admit that you did.
 And you are not disputing that the merchant provided a service.
-What you are claiming, in contrast, is that the precise service you contracted was not provided by the merchant.
-Now all you have to do is to prove it.
+What you are claiming is that the precise service you contracted was not provided by the merchant.
+But can you prove it?

 That challenge is much easier said than done.
 After all, you signed a contract.
-You also probably supplied the merchant with a series of additional documents.
+You also probably supplied the merchant with a series of additional documents to establish your identity.
 That means he can cite them to prove that you willingly entered into a business relationship with him and knew exactly what you were doing.